ChristineKitchens/Pewlett_Hackard_Analysis/README.md

         ON de.dept_no = d.dept_no
     GROUP BY d.dept_name, me.title
     ORDER BY d.dept_name, COUNT(me.title) DESC;
-    ```
-  - Further, while the requested deliverables separately analyzed the number of employees retiring and the number eligible employees for the mentorship program, it's critical to compare these two numbers directly.
-Given the disparity between the magnitude of employees reaching retirement age versus eligible mentors, directly comparing the groups across a departmental and title level will help identify where shortfalls are greatest.
-    ```

     -- Merge mentorship_department table with unique_titles table
     -- of retiring employees to match up the number of potential mentors -- with the number of retiring employees.